Random Utility and Limited Consideration: Frames and Testing

+for all $a\in A$, $A\in\M$, and all $f\in F$. \end{definition} Note that $\rumo$ satisfies consequentialism and $\pi_o$ does not depend on the frame.
+The $\rhrc$-rule extends the RUM framework to allow for frame dependence only through the random consideration rule.

+By assuming that preferences satisfy consequentialism, we are essentially making two assumptions: (i) we assume that the distribution of preferences does not depend on how the alternatives are presented; (ii) consideration in turn can depend on payoff irrelevant information.
+These assumptions are important, since our experiment has three treatments where a subject must perform a different number of arithmetic operations to evaluate the monetary value of a prize.

+These assumptions are auxiliary and are not necessary for either $\rumo$ or $\rhrc$-rules.
+However, these assumptions are a reasonable baseline to compare $\rumo$ and random consideration models.
+The reason these assumptions are not immediately implied is because $\rumo$ is often viewed as descriptive.
+Taking this one step further, one could assume that the distribution of preferences varies with the difficulty of evaluating a task in our experiment.
+This would violate our assumption of consequentialism.
+While frame-dependent preference could be a reasonable assumption in some settings, it would limit the ability to predict counterfactual choices.
+For example, one would need to identify preferences in each setting to get a prediction on choices.

-The relationship between the models in Definition~\ref{def:models} and $\rumo$ are summarized in Figure~\ref{fig:relations}. $\la$ is not nested by nor nests $\rumo$.
+Specifically, frame variation allows us to differentiate between $\rhrc$-rules and $\rumo$ as follows.
+Without it $\la$ is not nested by nor nests $\rumo$.
 For example, $\la$ allows for attraction effect which violates regularity and therefore is inconsistent with $\rumo$.
-Also, their intersection is nonempty because $\mm$ is both consistent with $\rumo$ and $\la$, as discussed by \cite{manzini2014stochastic} and \cite{brady2016menu}, respectively.
-Moreover, $\rcg$ is nested in $\rumo$ and nests $\mm$, therefore its intersection with $\la$ is nonempty (\cite{aguiar2017random}). \cite{suleymanov} shows that $\mm$ exactly describes the intersection between $\la$ and $\rcg$.\footnote{All these relationships are preserved when allowing for heterogeneous preferences under the independence assumption of preferences and attention.
-The reason is that the outside probability does not depend on the distribution of preferences.} Table~\ref{CS_behavior} summarizes some well documented features of stochastic choice and whether the consideration rules in Definition~\ref{def:models} can rationalize them.\footnote{For more details on the comparison among stochastic consideration set models, some other models in the literature, and their empirical implications see Appendix~\ref{app:section_models}.}
+Also, their intersection is nonempty because $\mm$ is both consistent with $\rumo$ and $\la$ \citep{manzini2014stochastic,brady2016menu}.
+Moreover, for a fixed frame $\rcg$ is nested in $\rumo$ and nests $\mm$, therefore its intersection with $\la$ is nonempty \citep{aguiar2017random} (see Figure~\ref{fig:relations}).\footnote{\citet{suleymanov} shows that $\mm$ is the intersection of $\la$ and $\rcg$.} However, with frame variation this is no longer true: $\rumo$ and $\rcg$ intersect, but are not nested within each other.\footnote{All these relationships are preserved when allowing for heterogeneous preferences under the independence assumption of preferences and attention.
+The reason is that the outside probability does not depend on the distribution of preferences.
+For more details see Appendix~\ref{app:section_models}.}